PaulGao96/paulgao96.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me"
-excerpt: "About me"
+excerpt: "Kaihui Gao's Homapage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 Hello, I am Kaihui, a second-year PhD student in Department of Computer Science and Technology, Tsinghua University.
 I have broad interest in networking and systems, including **intelligent network**, **network visualization in data center**, etc. Currently, I am focusing on using machine learning algorithms to improve network performance.
-This is the home page of my [lab](https://nasp.cs.tsinghua.edu.cn/).
+This is the homepage of my [lab](https://nasp.cs.tsinghua.edu.cn/).

 Recent publication